 Hitchhiking is legal throughout Argentina and is making a comeback among young backpackers.
-In some areas locals hitchhike everyday as it is the only mode of transport available.
+In more remote areas some locals hitchhike everyday, as it is the only mode of ‘public’ transport available.

 Be ready for anything as hitchhiking can be testing and occasionally fun and exciting.

 Here are ten quick tips to make your hitchhiking adventure more enjoyable and safe